ArielLorusso/C_and_Cpp/git.md

 user should make a new commit if they desire to keep those

 ### Staged changes
-   all files adde
+   all files added will save to commit

-   posible actions :
+   Posible actions :
    1. Open
    2. Unstage chenges

 ### Changes
+   (unstaged) all files hire wont be save to commit

    Posible Actions :
    1. Open
    2. Discard chenges
-   3. Stage changes (will : git  )
+   3. Stage changes (will : `git add` )

    We can perform them `File-wise` or for `storage all changes`